Skip to content

 • Shared @uw.edu email addresses accessible by multiple personnel

-• Messaging services that do not require staff to use personal phone numbers or email addresses
+• University messaging services personnel can use for calls, texts, or emails.
+Personnel must not use personal phone numbers or email addresses

 Research and enable security features.

-Choose technology with security features to strengthen safety and enable them whenever possible.
-Examples of these features include those that prevent unauthorized people from accessing content or engaging youth, or that limit unmonitored peer-to-peer sharing or chatting.
+Choose technology with security features to strengthen safety and enable these features whenever possible.
+Examples of these features include those that prevent unauthorized people from joining without permission, accessing content or interacting with youth, or that limit unmonitored peer-to-peer sharing or chatting.

 Provide notice and solicit consent for certain activities.